 - AF&RS premises access control systems

-Details of how long we will keep your personal information can be found in the Service’s Retention Schedule.
+Details of how long we keep information are in our Retention Schedule.

-We will disclose your information to third parties if we are legally obliged to do so, and we need to comply with our contractual duties to you or where that third party is providing a service on our behalf e.g. payroll provision.
+We will disclose your information to third parties if we are legally obliged to do so, or if we need to comply with our contractual duties to you, or if that third party is providing a service on our behalf e.g., payroll provision.

-Where the Service engages third parties to process personal data on our behalf, the third party do so on the basis of written instructions, under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.
+If we have an agreement with a third party to process personal data on our behalf, they will have written instructions, be under a duty of confidentiality, and will be obliged to implement appropriate technical and organisational measures to ensure data security.

 - Payroll and pension providers